Daniel-Mietchen/pledges/faq.md

 # About

-This file contains clarifications pertaining to frequent questions related to my pledges.
+This file contains clarifications pertaining to questions I am frequently posed, though not necessarily in the same way.
 If you have additional questions or need further clarifications, please let me know.

 # Questions